 - Laser Dentistry: We provide soft tissue laser treatment to remove infected gum tissue.
 Dental lasers can also graft healthy tissue from another part of the mouth to cover receding gums.

 - Routine In-Office Dental Cleanings: Our dental hygienists offer deep cleaning services to remove plaque and tartar from the gums.
-They also use specialized dental tools to remove hard calculus deposits, which can form in areas of the smile that are difficult to reach.
-Because of this, we recommend that patients visit our office twice a year for preventative cleaning.
+They also use specialized dental tools to remove hard calculus deposits that can form in hard-to-reach areas of the smile.
+We recommend that patients visit our office twice a year for a preventative cleaning.

-While periodontal disease is more common in adults, children can develop gum disease, particularly if they have poor oral hygiene or other risk factors, such as a family history of gum disease.
-Regular dental checkups, proper brushing, and a balanced diet are essential in preventing gum disease at any age.
+While gum disease is more common in adults, children can develop gum disease, particularly if they have poor oral hygiene or other risk factors, such as a family history of gum disease.
+Regular dental checkups, proper brushing, and a balanced diet are important to prevent gum disease at any age.

-How long does it take to treat periodontal disease?
+How long does it take to treat gum disease?

 The length of treatment depends on the severity of the disease.
-The early stages of gingivitis can often be treated in a single visit, while more advanced stages of periodontitis may require multiple appointments.
-Scaling and root planing might take one or two visits, and additional treatments, such as surgery or follow-up visits, may be necessary for severe cases.
+We can treat the early stages of gingivitis in a single visit, while more advanced stages of periodontitis may require multiple appointments.
+Scaling and root planing might take one or two visits.
+You may need more treatments, like surgery or follow-up visits, for severe cases.

 Will my teeth become loose after treatment?

-While periodontal disease cannot be completely cured, it can be managed and controlled with proper treatment.
+While you can’t completely cure gum disease, you can manage and control it with proper treatment.
 The early stages of the disease, like gingivitis, can often be reversed with good oral hygiene and professional cleaning.
-More advanced stages require ongoing maintenance and, in some cases, surgical intervention to preserve the health of the teeth and gums.
+More advanced stages require ongoing maintenance.
+If you’re in the later stages of gum disease, you may need surgery to preserve the health of the teeth and gums.

-What happens if I don’t treat periodontal disease?
+What happens if I don’t treat gum disease?

-If left untreated, periodontal disease can lead to tooth loss, as the infection can damage the bone and tissue that hold your teeth in place.
-It can also contribute to other health issues, such as heart disease, diabetes, and respiratory problems.
-Seeking treatment early can prevent these serious complications and help you maintain your natural teeth for longer.
+If left untreated, gum disease can lead to tooth loss, as the infection can damage the bone and tissue that hold your teeth in place.
+It can also contribute to other health issues like heart disease, diabetes, and respiratory problems.
+Early treatment can prevent these serious complications and help you maintain your natural teeth for longer.

 Do you think that you could be at risk of developing gum disease?
-Contact Ardmore Family & Cosmetic Dentistry today at (610) 839-8967.
+Contact Ardmore Family & Cosmetic Dentistry for periodontal disease treatment in Ardmore, PA, today at (610) 839-8967.
 Feel free to request a dental appointment with our dentists on our website.